suusanp/stealth-health/m5/prototype.md

 ```
 - With this we ensure that the integrated data adheres to the application's data structure, facilitating seamless user experiences across different data sources.
 We also implement checks to prevent overlapping data entries, maintaining the integrity and utility of the health metrics recorded.

--  A critical aspect of integrating third-party data is ensuring that users retain control over their information, which remains an issue with the fitbit API [^12].
+-  A critical aspect of integrating third-party data is ensuring that users retain control over their information, which remains an issue with the Fitbit API [^12].
 This involves allowing users to review, edit, or remove imported data before it is permanently stored.
 All data, once approved for syncing, is encrypted and stored securely to protect user privacy and ensure compliance with relevant data protection laws.

 The process outlined not only demonstrates the technical feasibility of integrating Fitbit data into a mobile application but also underscores the importance of user privacy and control.
 The simulated API calls and data processing logic serve as a foundation for developing a fully functional integration, ready to adapt to real API responses and handle user data with the utmost care.
 ### Data Management and User Control.